Architectural drawing: Architectural reprographics

-Reprographics or reprography covers a variety of technologies, media, and support services used to make multiple copies of original drawings.
-Prints of architectural drawings are still sometimes called blueprints, after one of the early processes which produced a white line on blue paper.
-The process was superseded by the dye-line print system which prints black on white coated paper (Whiteprint).
-The standard modern processes are the ink-jet printer, laser printer and photocopier, of which the ink-jet and laser printers are commonly used for large-format printing.
-Although colour printing is now commonplace, it remains expensive above A3 size, and architect's working drawings still tend to adhere to the black and white / greyscale aesthetic.
+Reprographics or reprography covers a variety of technologies, media and support services used to make multiple copies of original drawings.
+Prints of architectural drawings are still sometimes called blueprints, after one of the early processes that produced a white line on blue paper.
+The process was superseded by the dye-line print system, which prints black on white coated paper (Whiteprint).
+The standard modern processes are the inkjet printer, laser printer and photocopier, of which inkjet and laser printers are commonly used for large-format printing.
+Although color printing is now commonplace, it remains expensive above A3 size, and architects' working drawings still often use black and white or greyscale.